Battle of Puerto Caballos (1603): Occupation

 The triumphant English and French then looted the vessels and buildings ashore for the next eighteen days as well as the two galleons they seized from two merchant vessels.
 The loot was considerable—200 sacks of anil (dye), 3,000 hides, and the artillery of the two captured galleons, together with the miscellaneous goods from the town.
 The Rosario was considerably damaged from the battering it had suffered from Nepture and Archangel in supporting the final attack.
 Newport decided to burn her as she was too damaged to be towed away, leaving the prize goods to be carried in the Bautista.

 There were arguments between the English and the French during their occupation of the town, not to do with the spoils but with regards to the Spanish prisoners.
 Spanish eyewitnesses later declare that the French wished to kill them all, with the English refusing to do so.
 Newport remained defiant.
 The English got their way and spared the prisoners, but it did not stop the French from killing a number.
 In the last days of occupation Newport set them free a number at a time and also made ransoms.
 The local fortress, San Felipe castle, was demolished by the occupiers.

 Aftermath

 Eventually, both groups departed with San Juan Bautista as their sole prize, Rosario being left behind a stripped and burnt hulk.
 The French headed back to Hispaniola while the English steered downwind towards Cuba.
 Puerto Caballos had been raided a number of times, but after suffering its biggest attack was left devastated and never fully recovered.

 Geare and Newport stayed in the Caribbean until May and took a number of Spanish prizes near Havana.
 In that same month they safely sailed back to England.
 Newport used the money from the prizes he had captured to help set up the Virginia Company; he would return to the Americas again not to pillage but to lead (with John Smith, John Rolfe, and George Somers) in the foundation of the first permanent English colony of Jamestown.
+This was one of the last raids on the Spanish Main.
+Following Elizabeth I's death in March and the accession of James I - English privateering ceased.
+This was a precursor to the Treaty of London between England and Spain the following year.